Cruises can be hella fun. They’re easy to book, with itineraries already planned and activities galore to pick from on and off ship.

 Even if you don’t end up having any formal wear events, a maxi dress can be dressed down for daytime activities or a casual dinner.

-Accessories for a Cruise
+Accessories to pack for a Cruise

-Pack a hat and a pair of sunglasses to keep the sun out of your face.
+At a minimum, be sure to pack a hat and a pair of sunglasses to keep the sun out of your face.

 The right kind of jewelry can change an outfit, so pack some fun pieces that can dress up a plain dress or make jeans and a tee look extra cute.